Guide to automating screenshots with Zapier

 Multi-Step Example: Search

-Suppose we want to create an Action in Zapier that does a Google search for “tardigrades” and takes a snapshot of the resulting page.
+Suppose we want to create an Action in Zapier that does a search in Wikipedia for “hawaiian monk seal” and takes a snapshot of the resulting page.

 To create this screenshot, you can use the Action app event "Take a Screenshot in PagePixels Screenshots", and the following inputs in your Action's configuration: